bcgov/ols-geocoder/faults.md

 # Geocoder Address Match Score Calculation

-## Address List Match Accuracy = Number of addresses with a match score of ninety or higher divided by number of addresses in list
+## Address List Match Accuracy = Number of addresses with a match score of ninety or higher divided by the number of addresses in list

 ## Address Match score = Match precision award - Fault penalties